turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 # Create a chat dApp using Solidity and ReactJS

 ## Introduction
 Today we will build a decentralized chat application on Avalanche's Fuji test-network from scratch.
-The dApp will allow users to connect with other users and chat with them.
+The dApp will allow users to connect with other people and chat with them.
 We will develop our smart contract using Solidity which will be deployed on Avalanche's C-chain.
-It would have an easy-to-use UI developed using Reactjs.
-So Lets begin ...
+We will have a basic, easy-to-use UI developed using ReactJS.
+So, let us begin!

 ## Prerequisites